hiweller/hiweller.github.io/_pages/cv.md

     *Thesis: How much functional morphology matter to the evolution of mouthbrooding?*

 2017–2019
-:   **Transitional M.Sc., Ecology and Evolutionary Biology** Brown University (Providence, RI)
+:   **Transitional M.Sc., Ecology and Evolutionary Biology**
+  Brown University (Providence, RI)
     *Thesis: How do feeding adaptations influence the convergent evolution of mouthbrooding?*

 2012—2016
 :   **Honors B.Sc., Biology**
   University of Chicago (Chicago, IL)
-    *Thesis: Winnowing in the Geophagine cichlid Satanoperca daemon*
+    *Thesis: Winnowing in the eartheater cichlids*

 Peer-reviewed publications
 --------------------------